-Equity crowd investing platforms allow businesses to sell parts of their company to the “crowd”.
+Equity crowdfunding platforms allow businesses to sell parts of their company to the “crowd”.
 You invest small parts of money in a business and in turn receive equity in the company.

-Some of the crowd investing platforms that I like are below.
+Some of the European equity crowd-investing platforms that I like are below.

 Seedrs is a UK platform where startups are looking for funding in exchange for equity in their company.
 Most of the startups on the platform are from the UK, although there are many from other parts of Europe as well.